Céline Buckens: Career

 Buckens' acting career began when she portrayed Émilie in Steven Spielberg's 2011 film War Horse, a role she won after two auditions.
 The character is a young French girl who lives on a farm with her grandfather after she lost her parents in the war.
 In 2015, Buckens starred in a short film titled The Rain Collector, in the role of Vanessa Kentworth.
 From 2017 to 2019, Buckens starred in the Netflix drama series Free Rein as Mia MacDonald.
 She also appeared in an episode of the ITV drama Endeavour in 2017, as Daisy Bennett.
 In 2018, Buckens starred in Ne M'oublie Pas (English: Forget Me Not), a French short film, as lead character Elsa.
 In 2019, she appeared in the drama thriller film The Good Liar as Annalise.
 That same year, it was announced that Buckens had joined the main cast of the Cinemax action series Warrior.
 She portrayed the role of Sophie Mercer in the second series.

 In 2021, Buckens portrayed Talitha Campbell in the BBC legal drama Showtrial.
 For her portrayal of the role, she was nominated for the British Academy Television Award for Best Supporting Actress, as well as receiving a nomination for the International Emmy Award for Best Actress.
 Buckens also made her directorial debut in 2021, directing the short film Prangover, for which she was awarded Best Director at the 2021 North East International Film Festival.
 In 2022, Buckens starred in the Paramount+ series The Ex-Wife.
 It was renewed in 2024, with Buckens returning for the second series.
 In 2023, she signed on to star in another Paramount+ series, The Castaways.
 In 2025, she is set to star in the upcoming Hulu thriller series The Kollective.
-In 2025, she was cast as a series regular in Talamasca: The Secret Order playing a character named Doris, "an old soul who lives with a coven of witches on a houseboat".
+In 2025, she was cast as a series regular in Talamasca: The Secret Order, playing a character named Doris Williamson, "an old soul who lives with a coven of witches on a houseboat".
+In 2026, she appeared in the action film Shelter.